Isla Espíritu Santo: Ecology

 Espíritu Santo is the only known habitat of the black jackrabbit (Lepus insularis) and Espíritu Santo antelope squirrel (Ammospermophilus insularis).

 The surrounding reefs are home to parrotfish, angelfish, trumpetfish, Moorish idols, and rainbow wrasse, while many other species pass nearby including sharks, rays, turtles, dolphins, and even whales.
 Birds include brown pelicans, great blue herons, snowy egrets, turkey vultures, and hummingbirds.
 A large sea lion colony resides on Los Islotes, off the north tip of the islands; snorkeling with the females and young is a highlight of many tours.

 Conservation-minded eco-adventurers were not the only ones attracted to the island, and by the 1990s the pressure on Isla Espiritu Santo was intense: a real estate developer wanted to create a resort casino on the island.
-Luckily Tim Means, founder of Baja Expeditions, who since 1974 had been a leading conservationist based in La Paz, formed a coalition of activists who were able to purchase part of the island from the ejido that was selling it to the casino resort developer.
+Tim Means, founder of Baja Expeditions, who since 1974 had been a leading conservationist based in La Paz, formed a coalition of activists who were able to purchase part of the island from the ejido that was selling it to the casino resort developer.
 One-third of the funds came from Mexican funders, another third from American funders via the Nature Conservancy, and the rest through an anonymous gift to the World Wildlife Fund.
 Their subsequent donation of Isla Espiritu Santo to the nation is commemorated by a famous sculpture of a dove on the boardwalk in La Paz.

 In 1994, Espiritu Santo, Partida, and the other Gulf of California Islands were declared a Biosphere Reserve by UNESCO.
 The Mexican Government designated the Gulf of California Islands a flora and fauna protection area in 2000.
 UNESCO designated the Gulf of California Islands a World Heritage Site in 2005.

 In 2007, the marine area around Espiritu Santo and Partida islands was declared a marine national park.
 Archipiélago Espíritu Santo National Park protects an area of 479.9 km2.